 FAILURE TO COMPLY

-Failure to comply with library rules, the directives of library staff, or to cooperate with the staff in their enforcement of these rules may result in the loss or suspension of library privileges, including but not limited to temporary or permanent removal from the library premises.
+Failure to comply with library rules, library signage or the directives of library staff, or to cooperate with the staff in their enforcement of these rules may result in the loss or suspension of library privileges, including but not limited to temporary or permanent removal from the library premises.
+Any removal or suspension of privileges for more than one day may be appealed upon written request within 10 days of the removal or suspension.

 Supported by the private sector, Friends of the Los Angeles County Law Library are dedicated to raising funds for the Los Angeles County Law Library.
 Friends' activities raise the visibility of the Law Library and provide a needed, additional base of financial support.
 Proceeds from past events have been used to expand access, upgrade technology and provide services to the self-represented.